-For our analysis, we examined projected future climate for the middle (2040-2069) and late (2070-2099) decades of this century.
-We chose to focus our analysis on mid-century (2040-2069) because this time horizon seemed soon enough to be meaningful to current policymakers and winter sports enthusiasts.
-When comparing impacts between the RCP scenarios, we chose to look at late century (2070-2099) because the differences between RCP 4.5 and RCP 8.5 become more extreme by late century.
+For our analysis, we examined projected future climate for the middle (2040-2069) and the late (2070-2099) decades of this century.
+We chose to focus our analysis on the middle of this century (2040-2069) because this time horizon seemed soon enough to be meaningful to current policy makers and winter sport enthusiasts.
+When comparing impacts between the RCP scenarios, we choose to look at the end of this century because the differences between the RCP 4.5 and RCP 8.5 become more extreme by century's end.